wolandark/wim/README.md

 ### Method I (Recommended)

 After installing the dependencies, clone the repo and run the `symlink.sh` script.
-Then simply launch vim and wait for the setup to complete.
+Then simply wait for the setup to complete.

 **Tl;Dr:**